tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 * Create a ```pipe``` function which composes its arguments in the opposite order to the ```compose``` function above.
 That is, left-to-right.
 Note that in [rx.js](https://www.learnrxjs.io/), such a ```pipe``` function is an important way to create chains of operations (over Observable streams).

 ## Combinators
 Combinators are higher-order functions which perform pure operations on their arguments to perform a result.
 They may seem very basic, but as their name suggests, they provide useful building blocks for manipulating and composing functions to create new functions.
+The [`compose`](#composition) function is a combinator.
+Some more examples follow.

 ### Identity I-Combinator